abchatra/abchatra.github.io/_posts/2015-12-15-TaggedFloat.md

 var speed = 10.4;
 ```

 To represent this Var in the engine, Chakra need to create an object named [JavascriptNumber](https://github.com/Microsoft/ChakraCore/blob/master/lib/Runtime/Library/JavascriptNumber.h) which inherits from RecyclableObject and can store a float value (10.4).
 Total bytes required is 24 (`sizeof(Js::JavascriptNumber) == sizeof(Js::RecyclableObject) + sizeof(double))`.
 Turns out our GC allocates at 16 byte boundary.
 24 bytes is rounded off to 32 bytes.
-We need 32 bytes to represent a JavascriptNumber.
+Chakra needs 32 bytes to represent a JavascriptNumber.
 In addition, to this 8 byte Var pointer is necessary for the runtime to point to this object.
 Can we avoid this overhead for every var pointing to a float?
 If we could encode a float in a pointer and mark it as a non-pointer, the runtime can recognize it and we save on bytes.

 ###Extra bits in a pointer
 Let us look at memory address allocated by the GC carefully.